officelearn/azure-docs.sv-se/articles/media-services/previous/media-services-portal-analyze.md

 ---
-title: Analysera dina media med Azure Portal | Microsoft Docs
+title: Analyze your media using the Azure portal | Microsoft Docs
-description: I det här avsnittet beskrivs hur du bearbetar media med Medieanalys Media processor (MPs) med hjälp av Azure Portal.
+description: This topic discusses how to process your media with Media Analytics media processors (MPs) using the Azure portal.
 services: media-services
 documentationcenter: ''
 author: Juliako